ParallelMaths/parallel/pages/10-10-other-hamilton.md

 :::

 ::: problem id=2_2 marks=2
-__2.2__ William Rowan Hamilton invented (or discovered) a new type of number, which you will not cover during your time in school, even in the sixth form.
+__2.2__ William Rowan Hamilton invented (or discovered) a new type of number, which you will not cover during your time in school, even in sixth form.
 These numbers are called...

 * [ ] imaginary
 * [ ] complex